Mastering the Phases of Endurance Running: A Guide to Building Your Training Block

 December: Post-race or recovery phase

 Remember, these phases aren’t tied to calendar months, but represent specific training phases in a runner’s endurance schedule.
-As you can see, you can experience these phases multiple times throughout the year to align with your raciung and training goals, as well as to support your individual recovery needs.
+As you can see, you can experience these phases multiple times throughout the year to align with your racing and training goals, as well as to support your individual recovery needs.
 A recovery phase might last a bit longer following some races.
 You may have a base building season that is prolonged following an injury that kept you from running.

 As we've explored, each running phase brings its own set of challenges and opportunities.
 If you’re stuck on how to structure your training or aren’t sure how to truly excel and enjoy your running journey year-round, consider the support of our One-on-One Coaching services at Team Sugar Runs.
 Our coaches are experts in guiding athletes through every phase, ensuring your training is tailored to the season and your personal goals.
 Whether building your base, gearing up for a race, or recovering post-race, our coaching is designed to navigate you through these phases seamlessly.
 Embrace each running phase with confidence and expert guidance – explore our One-on-One Coaching today and take your running to new heights.